Make a difference, become a PEC Pal!

 What does being a PEC Pal involve?

 As a PEC Pal, you’ll develop skills to further your contribution to the local community.
 We will offer you a free, flexible training programme and on-going support to assist you to come up with a new project or get involved with an existing one.

 Your project can be big or small.
 From taking up curtains for a new ‘curtains to cold’ project to giving time to take photos, talk to people in your neighbourhood or hold fundraising events at your organisation.
 You don’t need to come along with a project or relevant skills or experience in mind, we will also provide project ideas.
 We’ll help you find what’s right for you.
 We’ll also be in touch regularly to see how things are going and to offer support.

 To take part, we ask that you attend all three core training sessions:

 You’ll be made to feel part of the PEC family, meeting staff and like-minded people to explore our work and the city’s challenges.
 You’ll discover where we came from and why we exist.
-We’ll help you to come up with a simple, achievable project idea, one that interests you and is aligned with our aims to make things better.
+We’ll help you to explore different project ideas, one that interests you and is aligned with our aims to make things better.

 Session 2: An energy efficient home and fuel poverty awareness